eradiate/eradiate/docs/rst/getting_started/install.rst

             -- Found PythonInterp: /Users/<username>/miniconda3/envs/eradiate/...
             -- Found PythonLibs: /Users/<username>/miniconda3/envs/eradiate/...

+The content of these lines may vary depending on how you installed Conda.
+If those paths point to a Python binary not associated with a Conda virtual environment, do not proceed before fixing them.

 .. dropdown:: If the wrong Python binary is used by CMake ...
    :color: info
    :icon: info